akeneo/pim-api-docs/content/guides/erp-connection/step1-who-is-your-connector-for.md

 ## Personas' needs

-Below, you will find the main needs, associated with each user profile, in terms of processes, documentations, actions related to your future ERP connector.
+Below, you will find the main needs, associated with each user profile, in terms of processes, documentation, actions related to your future ERP connector.

 ### Julia's needs